akbarekaputra/animelist_flutter/README.md

 1. Launch the app on your device or emulator.
 2. Register or log in using your email and password.
-3. Browse the list of anime taken from the Kalaun API.
+3. Browse the list of anime taken from the Jikan API.

 ## API